ShreedharJoshi31/heritage-explorer/README.md

 - Other libraries and tools as needed.

 ### Installation

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Set up environment variables as specified in `.env.example`.
+3. Set up environment variables as specified below.

 ### Usage

-1. Run the backend development server with `npm run start-dev`.
+1. Run the backend development server with `npm run dev`.
 2. Run the frontend development server with `npm run start`.
-3. Run the Flask development server  with `Python model.py`.
+3. Run the Flask development server with `python model.py`.
 4. Access the website through your web browser.

 ### Configuration

 Before running the application, you need to set up the following environment variables in a `.env` file:

 - `PORT`: The port on which the server will run.